Updated on 2023-03-07 GMT+08:00

 • After objects in the Standard storage class are transitioned to Infrequent Access or Archive storage class, their restoration status is Unrestored.

-• The minimum storage duration is 30 days for Infrequent Access storage, and 90 days for Archive storage.
-If an object is transitioned to another storage class before it has been stored for the required minimum storage duration, you need to pay for a full 30 or 90 days.
+• The minimum storage duration is 180 days for Deep Archive storage, 90 days for Archive storage, and 30 days for Infrequent Access storage.
+If an object is transitioned to another storage class before it has been stored for the required minimum storage duration, you need to pay for a full 180, 90, or 30 days.

 How to Use

-You can use OBS Console, APIs, SDKs, OBS Browser+, or obsutil to configure storage classes for buckets and objects.
+You can use OBS Console, SDKs, OBS Browser+, obsutil or APIs to configure storage classes for buckets and objects.